aatishb/patterncollider/README.md

 <img src="https://user-images.githubusercontent.com/1878638/115280557-12b2eb00-a116-11eb-902b-cc6d9d21b8cd.png" width="330">

-de Bruijn discovered that if you start from this pentagrid and follow his procedure for creating a tiling pattern, you end up with the well-known Penrose tiling.
+de Bruijn discovered that if you start from this pentagrid and follow his procedure for creating a dual tiling pattern, you end up with the well-known Penrose tiling.

 <img src="https://user-images.githubusercontent.com/1878638/115281016-8e149c80-a116-11eb-8567-c2a3520e9b16.png" width="660">